ziyasal-archive/Cayley.Net/README.md

   CayleyResponse response = client.Send(query);
   System.Console.WriteLine(response.RawText); //response.RawText contains raw JSON data

-  // Let's use a morphism -- a pre-defined path stored in a variable -- as our linkage var filmToActor = g.Morphism().Out("/film/film/starring").Out("/film/performance/actor");
+  //But this is starting to get long.
+Let's use a morphism -- a pre-defined path stored in a variable -- as our linkage var filmToActor = g.Morphism().Out("/film/film/starring").Out("/film/performance/actor");
    IGremlinQuery query = g.V()
                 .Has("name", "Casablanca")